What to Do If Your Homeowners Insurance is Canceled

 What is a FAIR Plan and how do I qualify?

-A FAIR Plan (Fair Access to Insurance Requirements) is a state-run insurance program that offers basic coverage to homeowners who can’t get insurance through traditional providers—usually due to high risk factors like location or property condition.
-Each state has different qualifications, but in general, you’ll need to show that you’ve been denied coverage by a certain number of insurers and that your home meets basic safety standards.
+A FAIR Plan (Fair Access to Insurance Requirements) is a state-run option for homeowners who can’t buy private insurance.
+Eligibility and rules vary by state, but many states require proof that you’ve been denied by private carriers and that your home meets basic safety standards.